-Edward Gricius, Title IX Coordinator and Associate Dean of Student Experience and Development, Goldfarb School of Nursing at Barnes-Jewish College 4483 Duncan Avenue St. Louis, Missouri 63110 314-362-9155 edward.gricius@BarnesJewishCollege.edu
+Dr. Michael Ward, Title IX Coordinator and Vice Dean for Student Affairs and Diversity, Goldfarb School of Nursing at Barnes-Jewish College 4483 Duncan Avenue St. Louis, Missouri 63110 314-362-9155 Michael.Ward@BarnesJewishCollege.edu

-The name and contact information for the Deputy Title IX Coordinator is:

-Dr. June Cowell-Oates

-Deputy Title IX Coordinator and Director of Alumni Affairs

-Goldfarb School of Nursing at Barnes-Jewish College

-4483 Duncan Avenue

-St. Louis, Missouri 63110

-314-454-8694

-June.Cowell-Oates@BarnesJewishCollege.edu

-In addition to reporting to the Title IX Coordinator or Deputy Title IX Coordinator, any person may report Sexual Harassment to any College employee who must promptly forward such report of Sexual Harassment to the Title IX Coordinator.
+The name and contact information for the Deputy Title IX Coordinator is: Dr. June Cowell-Oates Deputy Title IX Coordinator and Director of Alumni Affairs, Goldfarb School of Nursing at Barnes-Jewish College 4483 Duncan Avenue St. Louis, Missouri 63110 314-454-8694 June.Cowell-Oates@BarnesJewishCollege.edu In addition to reporting to the Title IX Coordinator or Deputy Title IX Coordinator, any person may report Sexual Harassment to any College employee who must promptly forward such report of Sexual Harassment to the Title IX Coordinator.

-A person may also file a complaint of sex discrimination with the United States Department of Education's Office for Civil Rights regarding an alleged violation of Title IX by visiting https://www2.ed.gov/about/offices/list/ocr/complaintintro.html or by calling https://www.about/offices/list/ocr/complaintintro.html or by the calling of the calling or by the calling of the calling of the calling of the cal
+A person may also file a complaint of sex discrimination with the United States Department of Education's Office for Civil Rights regarding an alleged violation of Title IX by visiting https://www2.ed.gov/about/offices/list/ocr/complaintintro.html or by calling 1-800-421-3481.